treeverse/lakeFS/docs/reference/commands.md

 ### lakectl branch

-create and manage branches within a repository
+Create and manage branches within a repository

 #### Synopsis